 Anyhow, some of these parts this will be a repeat for some of my regular blog readers, but some of it has also been rewritten to tie up some plot holes and to add Matt and Cassie to Liam and Maddie’s story.

-Liam’s jaw tightened as he turned to look at her.
+His jaw tightened as he spoke.
 “Yeah, I heard you.
-And I get it.
-I don’t want to be stuck in this tiny house with you as much as you don’t want to be stuck here with me.”
+Believe me, I don’t want to be stuck here with you as much as you don’t want to be stuck here with me.”

 “I went to that stupid political rally because it’s part of my job, Maddie.
 Remember what that is?
 A job.”

-Maddie stood, slapping the book on the top of the coffee table as hard as she could.
+Maddie slapped the book closed, stood, and slammed the book on top of the coffee table as hard as she could.
 “I have a job, Liam.
-It’s called being a writer.
-I work from home.
-So, excuse me that I’m not some big political influencer like you.”
-She flounced toward the kitchen, then stopped and looked at him through narrowed eyes.
-“Because you’re really making a difference in this world with your job.”
+I’m a writer.
+Or don’t you remember the checks I’ve been putting into our bank account to help pay the bills?
+She walked past him toward the kitchen, but stopped abruptly, looking at him through narrowed eyes.
+“Oh, that’s right.
+I forgot that you’re the only one making a difference in this world.”

-“We can’t sign them electronically,” he shouted after her.
-“I already asked my lawyer.
-We have to go over the settlement details before we can sign and we have to do it in person.”
+“We can’t sign them electronically,” he snapped.
+“I already asked Art.
+We have to go over the settlement details before we can sign, and we have to do it in person.”

-Maddie snatched her coat off the hanger by the door.
-“I can go for a walk,” she said through clenched teeth.
+Snatching her coat off the hanger by the door she kept her back to him.
+“I can go for a walk.”
+She’d clenched her teeth so hard an ache shot up through her jawline.
 “I’ll stay six feet away from anyone I see, okay?
-I’ll even wear a hat and sunglasses, so I don’t ruin the career of the illustrious Sen. Matt Grant.”
+I’ll even wear a hat and sunglasses, so I don’t ruin the career of the illustrious Sen. Matthew Grant.”

 She snatched a sunhat from the front closet and her sunglasses off the table by the door.

 “What happened to you, Maddie?”
 Liam called after her.
 “How did you become such a bitter person?”